MohammadYoussof/Transfer_Function/README.md

 Here is the general process for converting this MATLAB code into C++:

 1-	Data types:
 MATLAB uses dynamic typing, while C++ is a statically typed language.
 I need to specify data types for all your variables.
-For example, the MATLAB variable lambda () would be defined in C++ as double .
+For example, the MATLAB variable lambda (λ) would be defined in C++ as double .
 2-	Arrays and matrices:
 MATLAB has built-in support for matrix operations, but C++ does not.
 I use libraries like Eigen, Armadillo, or raw arrays with manual implementation of matrix operations.
 3-	Functions: